 1. Prepare Eggplant (optional) Place the sliced eggplant on a large tray and sprinkle generously with salt.
 Let it sit for 30 minutes (the eggplant will “sweat out” its bitterness as it sits.)
 Now line another large tray or baking sheet with a paper bag topped with paper towel and place it near the stove.

 3. Once cooled, assemble the eggplant on a serving dish.
-Sprinkle with 1 tablespoon of Za'atar.
+Sprinkle with 1 tbsp of Za’atar.

 4. Prepare chickpea salad.
 In a medium mixing bowl, combine the tomatoes, cucumbers, chickpeas, red onions, parsley and dill.
 Add the remaining Za’atar, and mix gently.

 5. Prepare the dressing.
 In a small bowl, whisk together the dressing.
-Drizzle 2 tablespoon of the salad dressing over the fried eggplant; pour the remaining dressing over the chickpea salad and mix.
+Drizzle 2 tbsp of the salad dressing over the fried eggplant; pour the remaining dressing over the chickpea salad and mix.

 6. Add the chickpea salad to the serving dish with the eggplant.